Stuycs-K/lab11-stuyrim-4-chens-zhangr/README.md

 - Horus delivers a hard strike, dealing damage to a single target.

 **Special**: Eye of Terror
-- Horus releases a wave of warp energy, corrupting the mind of one enemy so that they attack one of their own allies during the next round.
+- Horus releases a wave of warp energy, corrupting the mind of one enemy so that they attack themselves during the next round.

 **Support**: Dark Corruption
 - Horus heals for 10 HP and grants himself immunity to all status effects for 1 turn.